-Of all the vitamins, minerals, and supplements, collagen peptides are relatively new players.
+Of all the vitamins, minerals, and supplements, collagen peptides are relatively new players in the supplement world.
 Collagen is the most abundant protein in our bodies—that we've known for a long time—but consuming collagen supplements for their array of health benefits is a younger venture (the bulk of the science only dates back about two decades).* We're continuing to learn about collagen supplementation in real time—which is exciting, of course, but it also means there's a ton of conflicting information to parse.

 One hot debate is whether you can add collagen to coffee (or any warm beverage, for that matter).
 Some declare the high temperature can mess with its benefits; others assert it's totally stable, offering up a menu of decadent, collagen-infused sips.
 What's the right move here?